-(c) The applicant or any organizers or participants have any criminal complaints pending against them, or have a criminal record involving crimes of theft, fraud, or other moral turpitude;
+(c) The applicant or any organizers or participants have any criminal complaints pending against them, or have been convicted of acts involving crimes of theft, fraud, or other moral turpitude;

 (d) The applicant is not a qualifying charitable organization or is otherwise not a legitimate organization;

 (e) The Clerk has reasons to believe the solicitation event is a fraud or sham;